baxeaz/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 Additional python libraries are installed by the submitter installer currently.

-- Download submitter installer from Deadline Cloud AWS Console’s Downloads Tab
+- Download submitter installer from Deadline Cloud AWS Console’s Downloads Tab or from within the Deadline Cloud Monitor under Workstation Setup -> Downloads
 - Run, install for all users.
 Default install location is fine.
 - Enable the Unreal Engine Plugin
 - Make sure the Unreal Engine plugin install path matches where your plugin was copied to (In particular make sure your Unreal version matches)